The

 and slicing up its flesh.
 But I had to do that so that we could eat in

-will be used, salting the meat we will eat.
-These were the things that
+that will be used, salting the meat we will eat.
+These were the things

-needed to be done every day.
+that needed to be done every day.
 And I went to bed tired at night, knowing

 that a good day’s work was done.”